| Copyright | (c) Justin Le 2015 |

 the end of it all.

-Blip-based Interval
+Blip-based Intervals

 after :: Interval m (a, Blip b) a Source #